thex3family/thex3family-website/public/content/unlock-your-potential/programs/guide-3/index.md

 We start feeling this way when our basic needs – like food and a safe place to live – are taken care of.
 Then we begin to think about what more we want from life.

-In the ['Dependency' perspective](/unlock-your-potential/programs/guide-2), we learned that we can get what we need when we interact with others.
+When we are in the ['Dependency' perspective](/unlock-your-potential/programs/guide-2), we learn that we can get what we need when we interact with others.
 So, when we develop our wants, it comes with the expectation that our caretakers are also responsible for our wants.

-When we realize that the people that give us what we need might have their own wants that don't align with ours, we realize that we have to be there for ourselves and get what we want from other people.
+We shift into the 'Winning' perspective when we realize that the people who give us what we need might have their wants that don't align with ours.
+We recognize that we have to be there for ourselves and get what we want from other people instead.

 ![Image](../../../../framework/3_a.jpg)